IVRPowers/blog/content/post/general/welcome-blog.md

 +++
 categories = ["general"]
 date = "2017-06-12T09:42:42+02:00"
-description = "The Hugo Blog start up" draft = false tags = ["ivrpowers", "startup"] title = "Welcome to our New Blog!"
+description = "Our Hugo Blog Introduction" draft = false tags = ["ivrpowers", "startup"] title = "Welcome to our New Blog!"